Last updated on March 12, 2026

 This is also a great card for gate decks, allowing you to get that much closer to a Maze's End victory.

-Hunting Wilds is basically the same as Ranger's Path with the bonus of a kicker ability.
-It might not always be worth spending an extra four mana just to get a couple of land creatures, but it offers the flexibility to do it if you have nothing better to spend mana on that turn.
+Much like Explosive Vegetation, Ranger's Path is a card that doesn't make the list due to being power crept multiple times over.
+Hunting Wilds is basically the same thing with the bonus of a kicker ability.
+It might not always be worth spending an extra 4 mana just to get a couple of land creatures, but it offers the flexibility to do it if you have nothing better to spend mana on that turn.
+Keep in mind this isn't restricted to finding basics, so you can use Hunting Wilds to fetch typed non-basics like shocks and Triomes.

 The options on Silverback Elder are always useful for the wise.
 Just be sure you can keep on casting creatures after you play this ape, and ramping into the big creatures that cost 6+ is a great spot for Silverback Elder.
 Very strong card in an average green deck and an even better fit for those with landfall.

-Wood Elves is another way to get a Forest card, allowing you to search up dual and tri-lands.
+Wood Elves is another way to get any forest card, allowing you to search up dual and tri-lands.
 This land comes in untapped, so it's technically less expensive and can give you important access to a new color of mana on the same turn.

 It also comes attached to a creature, and it’s rarely bad to have an extra body on the field.

 The incredible Hulking Raptor didn't need the ramp sentence of text to be a good green card.
-A gift card for each main phase is huge on a card that costs four.
-If the downside on this card is “Dies to Lightning Bolt,” at least that Bolt costs your opponent three mana.
-If you can use even a few main phases with this dinosaur, you'll understand how hard it rocks.
+A gift of on your first main phase is huge on a card that costs 4.
+If the downside on this card is “Dies to Lightning Bolt,” at least that Bolt costs your opponent 3 mana thanks to ward.
+If you can manage even a few main phases with this dinosaur, you'll understand how hard it rocks.

 You know in your heart how many crimes you've committed, and in a deck that can target opponents each turn, you'll hit the limit on Freestrider Lookout and nab a land quite often.